UniversalDependencies/docs/_ga/dep/compound.md

 ### Examples

 We currently define noun compounds as including compounding noun constructions.
-The absence of a definite article in certain noun-noun constructions may indicate whether a noun-noun construction is compound: where the noun dependent is indefinite, the construction is often compound, while the same construction with a definite noun dependent is often labelled as nmod. (i.e. _deireadh seachtaine_).
+The absence of a definite article in certain noun-noun constructions may indicate whether a noun-noun construction is compound: where the noun dependent is indefinite, the construction is often compound, while the same construction with a definite noun dependent is often labelled as nmod. (i.e. _deireadh seachtaine_ 'weekend' vs _deireadh na seachtaine_ 'end of the week').

 _cluiche <b>ceannais</b>_ `<b>final</b>'   (lit. game of_authority)